jdabs/responsive-html-helper/README.md

 # How to use

+1. Add the path to the old HTML document in the `$sourceurl` variable.
+2. Tell it where the simple_html_dom.php file is in `require_once()` tag at the top.
+It's part of the Simple HTML DOM parser.
-Add the path to the old HTML document in the `$sourceurl` variable.
-Then visit html-helper.php in the browser.
-Right-click, view the source and then copy and paste the newly formatted HTML into your working document.
+3. Then visit html-helper.php in the browser.
+Right-click, view the source, and then copy and paste the newly formatted HTML into your working document.

 The script does these things:
 - Makes sure you have an `<html>`, `<head>`, and `<body>` tag